-- (1) Any individual employed to work 40 or more hours a week. - (2) Any female individual employed by the employer.
+- (1) Any female individual employed to work 40 or more hours a week. - (2) Who is employed by the employer.

 Proposed law defines "employer" as any department, office, division, agency, commission, board, committee, or other organizational unit of the state.